hagarelsayed/Ngs_2nd_Abstract/README.md

 ```
 ### Results of the first set;
+This is one result summary , the remaining is all included in the issue
 500 reads; of these:
   500 (100.00%) were paired; of these:
     478 (95.60%) aligned concordantly 0 times